yuufyu/YFX-Exporter/README.md

 ## Usage
 "View 3D > SidePanel > YFX > YFX Exporter"
 Access export processing initiation and configuration through the "YFX" tab in the Side Panel of the Viewport 3D screen.

-## Known Issues
-If a Mesh object within the "Merge Collection" has Auto Smooth enabled, the normals may change after exporting.

 ## License
 This plugin is licensed under the GNU General Public License (GPL) version 3.
 For details, see the [LICENSE](https://github.com/yuufyu/YFX-Exporter/blob/main/LICENSE) file.